How can photography help with our mental health?

 For many of us, photography is a hobby.
 It’s something we do to relax, it’s a pursuit we enjoy improving at, or it may even be something we hope to turn into a career.
 Many of our customers over the years have told us that photography helps them de-stress, that it distracts from negative thoughts and encourages a meditative state of mind.
 It has even been shown to help with PTSD

-This is the thinking behind our new project launched in conjunction with the National Academy of Social Prescribing (NASP), titled “Photography on Prescription”.
-We’re launching a pilot program to make photography accessible through social prescribing, to help give people with mental health difficulties access to photographic resources including equipment and masterclasses.
+This is the thinking behind a project launched last year in conjunction with the National Academy of Social Prescribing (NASP), titled “Photography on Prescription”.
+It was a pilot program to make photography accessible through social prescribing, to help give people with mental health difficulties access to photographic resources including equipment and masterclasses.

-Let’s take a closer look at how all this works.
+Let’s take a closer look at how it all worked.

 What is social prescribing?